 You should now see that the dotted lines surrounding the selection are now indicating that the selected area consists of the areas outside of the circle, rather than on the inside like before.

-So now that we have selected everything in the image other than the circle itself (that we want to preserve) we need to delete the selected area, in other words, the parts that we want to get rid of.
+Now that we have selected everything in the image other than the circle itself (that we want to preserve) we need to delete the selected area, in other words, the parts that we want to get rid of.

 A way in which you can do this extremely quickly is by simply pressing the delete key on your keyboard.